mastermoo/pashto-quran/README.md

 You have to have Vetur plugin installed and run `Vetur: Generate grammar from...` and then reload VS Code.
 Source: https://github.com/vuejs/vetur/issues/975#issuecomment-461197031

+### Prettier

+This project uses Prettier to have a consistent format for all js and vue files.

+To run Prettier on all files, run in your terminal:

+> npx prettier --config ./.prettierrc --write "**/*.{js,vue,css}"

 ------

 Happy coding 🎉🙌